ThomasHauth/SimpleCMake/README.md

 scram b -j8

 Start eclipse now, only after you have set the CMSSW environment.
-Be sure to run "scram b" at least once befor importing so Eclipse can find the make files.
+Be sure to run "scram b" at least once before importing so Eclipse can find the make files.

 Use the folder containing CMSSW_5_3_19 as workspace.
 Run the same importing procedure as described for the simple project and make sure you select CMSSW_5_3_19/src to import.